“Because in the end, you won’t remember the time you spent working in the office or mowing your lawn. Climb that goddamn mountain.”Anonymous

 As the years have progressed, I’ve found myself taking more and more photos, and thinking more and more about when I can next get up a mountain.
 It seems that what began as the rekindling of a childhood hobby has now turned into a mild obsession, and in the natural progression of any modern-day obsession, I decided to start a blog: this blog.
 (It turned out that posting too many pictures on my personal Facebook page wasn’t enough).
 So although I do hope to inspire others to go hiking and see these scenes for themselves, really I’m just feeding my obsession.
 And secretly hoping that if I rave on enough about the places I’ve hiked on this blog, then somebody might pay for me to go and hike in other fantastic places, so that I can rave on about those too.
 Just saying.

-FAQ: Are you one of those crazed multi-day through-hikers?
+FAQ: Are you one of those crazed multi-day thru-hikers?

 At the time of writing all of our walks have been done in a day, (I mean each one, not the whole lot), which allows you to return to the creature comforts of your home/accommodation for a nice glass of some muscle relaxing beverage.
 Nevertheless, some of them have been very long days, including a few walks which are often done in two.
 So there are walks to challenge the fit people amongst you, as well as shorter ones for the less gung ho.
 We’ve been gradually buying the kit to do multi-day walks, so stay tuned for those.

-Finally, it will take me a long time to build up a decent database of my walks in this blog, so if you want advice on good walks in any of the areas I’ve been to, but I haven’t got around to posting my trip reports, then contact me in the form below, and I’ll see what I can remember.
+If you want advice on good walks in any of the areas I’ve been to, but you can’t find a particular walk, then contact me in the form below, and I’ll see what I can remember.